-For those of you that don’t know me I’m Mike and I am Nora’s dad and as the father of the bride I have the dubious pleasure of making the first speech
+For those of you that don’t know me, I’m Mike and I am Nora’s dad and as the father of the bride I have the dubious pleasure of making the first speech

 I want to welcome Mike’s parents, Pauline and Alan, and all the relatives and friends of both families, and to thank you all for coming, especially those of you who have traveled great distances to be here today.
 It’s really great to see you all.

 Today, we on the top table are surrounded by most of the friends and family who have been important to us during our lives.
-And by your presence today, you show your friendship and love, and bring even greater joy to this wonderful day.
+And by your presence today, you show your friendship and love and bring even greater joy to this wonderful day.

-Unfortunately, we are missing two very important people however – Nora’s Nanna and Grand-dad, who were unable to make the trip due to Grand-dad’s ill health.
+Unfortunately, we are missing two very important people, however – Nora’s Nanna and Grand-dad, who were unable to make the trip due to Grand-dad’s ill health.
 We will be making a special journey north tomorrow to show them Nora in her wedding dress, and take them some pictures of the day and some cake.
-In the meantime, I would be grateful if you will raise your glasses in their honour – to Nanna & Grand-dad.
+In the meantime, I would be grateful if you will raise your glasses in their honor – to Nanna & Grand-dad.
 Thank you.

 I’m also pleased to formally welcome Mike into the family, although, as far as we’re concerned, he’s been part of the family for ages.
 During the time that we have known Mike, we have come to realize just how special he is to Nora – anyone can see that they’re made for each other.
 I’m sure you’ll agree they make a beautiful couple.

 A lot of effort has gone into making this the special day that Nora and Mike deserve, and I’d like to make particular mention of a few of the people concerned.
-Mike’s parents, Pauline and Alan have made a big contribution towards the success of today, and I’d like to thank them for all their efforts.
+Mike’s parents, Pauline and Alan have made a big contribution to the success of today, and I’d like to thank them for all their efforts.
 Also, Nora and Mike themselves have worked hard, and with great enthusiasm to make the necessary arrangements, especially for the honeymoon, which seems to have been a bit of a priority!

 I’d also like to thank the staff of the Parsonage for helping to make this a special day.

 And there’s another person who has worked tirelessly over many months to create the handmade invitations, the Orders of Service, and the menu cards, which I’m sure you’ll agree were fabulous.
 Also, her talents extended to preparing all the table decorations that you see before you.
-She would say that it was a labour of love, and I know how much Nora and Mike appreciate her efforts, but I’d like add my thanks and propose a toast to the mother of the bride – to Susan.
+She would say that it was a labor of love, and I know how much Nora and Mike appreciate her efforts, but I’d like to add my thanks and propose a toast to the mother of the bride – to Susan.